 One version of this cause is often referred to as self-medication.
 Self-medication as a major cause of substance use disorders is one of the primary theories being studied and discussed by addiction researchers and experts.

 Spotting Mental Health Problems

-Wental health disorders have many of the same signs and symptoms as substance use disorders, and in a large percentage of cases, these disorders co-occur.
-Being able to tell the difference between mental health problems and substance use disorders can be challenging, and even if a person suspects drug or alcohol abuse, mental illness should not be ruled out.
+Mental health disorders have many of the same signs and symptoms as substance use disorders, and in a large percentage of cases, these disorders co-occur.
+Being able to tell the difference between mental health problems and substance use disorders can be challenging, and even if a person suspects drug or alcohol abuse, mental illness should not be ruled out on that information alone.

 One way to verify that there is a separate mental health problem occurring along with a substance use disorder is to figure out when the symptoms began to occur.
 If there were symptoms before the drug use began to be a problem, it is more likely that there is an underlying mental health disorder.
 This is most easily diagnosed by a mental health professional.

 How Does Self-Medicating Play into Mental Health Disorders?